rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 The web server is still running and the exposure has been significantly lowered.

-The above approach is very precise.
+The above approach is exact.
 If a system call has been left out, it may lead to the program crashing. `systemd` groups system calls into predefined sets.
-To make restricting system calls easier, instead of a single system call, setting a whole group on the allowed or disallowed list, is possible.
+To make restricting system calls easier, instead of setting a single system call on the allowed or disallowed list, it is possible to set a whole group on the allowed or disallowed list.
 To look up the lists:

 ```bash
 [user@rocky-vm ~]$ systemd-analyze syscall-filter